returnofblank/cyberpatriot-cybertitans/README.md

   + Implement ability to check for malicious repos
   + Fix issues with "unauthorized files" part not displaying directories correctly
   + Enable secure FTP settings
-  + Use Xterm to output commands, better for debugging
   + Set grub encrypted password
   + Search for symbolic links